-AI startup funding reached $72 billion in 2025 — more than double the previous year.
-But the money is not distributed evenly.
-A handful of frontier model companies captured the majority, while thousands of application-layer startups competed for the rest.
-Here is where the money is going and what it means for founders.
+AI startup funding hit $72 billion in 2025 — more than double the year before.
+But the money isn't spread evenly.
+A handful of frontier model companies grabbed the majority, and thousands of application-layer startups fought over the rest.
+Here's where the money is flowing and what founders need to know.

 The Numbers